rawilk/laravel-settings/docs/advanced-usage/custom-generators.md

 ## ValueSerializer

 The value serializer is responsible for preparing a value for storage.
-By default, the package uses the `ValueSerializer` class, which will use php's `serialize` method to convert the value into a string, and then `unserialize` to return the original value.
-You can alternatively use the `JsonValueSerializer` class, which will use php's `json_encode` and `json_decode` instead.
+The package uses the `JsonValueSerializer` by default, which will use php's `json_encode()` and `json_decode()` to serialize and unserialize the setting values.

-You are also free to create your own value serializer by implementing the `Rawilk\Settings\Contracts\ValueSerializer` interface.
+You are free to create your own value serializer by implementing the `ValueSerializer` interface.
 Here is what a custom value serializer might look like:

 ```php
 use Rawilk\Settings\Contracts\ValueSerializer;